coscene-io/create-coscene-extension/examples/topic-aliasing/README.md

 npm run package
 ```

-This command will package the extension into a `.foxe` file in the local directory.
+This command will package the extension into a `.coe` file in the local directory.